-- Take with or without food.
-Take with food if it causes an upset stomach.
+- Give this drug with or without food.
+Give with food if it causes an upset stomach.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
-If there is none, get an oral syringe, a dropper, a spoon, or a cup (only for older children) from your pharmacist.
+If there is none, ask the pharmacist for a device to measure this drug.

 - It is given as a shot into a muscle or vein.

-- Take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

-- Store in a dry place.
+- Store at room temperature protected from light.
+Store in a dry place.
 Do not store in a bathroom.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.